taijusanagi/2023-ethtokyo-submission/README.md

 Great Gas Grants is an innovative, credential-based gas grants service that harnesses the power of the Account Abstraction Paymaster to provide users with access to gas grants tailored to their credentials.

+## Demo
+A YouTube video will be uploaded soon.

+## App
+We have not deployed a live app for the demo, as it requires the installation of a custom browser extension and running a local bundler.
+The implementation details for the wallet and bundler can be found here.

 ## Description

 Great Gas Grants offers an innovative solution for funding gas fees, powered by our new Account Abstraction Paymaster with credential-based verification.
 Now, it's easier than ever for community members to join the Web3 ecosystem.